bahmutov/cypress-examples/docs/recipes/all-elements-are-visible.md

 # Visible elements

+📺 Watch this recipe explained at [How To Check Visibility Of Many Elements](https://youtu.be/puCZGCeUb5k).

 ## At least one is visible

 The built-in `.should('be.visible')` assertion passes if _any_ of the elements are visible.